FRRouting/frr-gsoc/index.md

 # FRR in Google Summer of Code
 [Google Summer of Code (GSoC)](https://summerofcode.withgoogle.com/about/) is a yearly event where students from a diverse set of countries actively contribute to open source projects during their summer break away from classes.
 Google pays a stipend to these students to work with organizations selected by Google.

-Students apply to the program and are selected by Google and FRR to work on a project over a three-month period.
-Frr provides mentors to these students to help with community and technical guidence as they complete their respective projects.
+Students apply to the program and are selected by Google and FRR to work on a project over a three month period.
+Frr provides mentors to these students to help with community and technical guidance as they complete their respective projects.

 ## GSoC 2020